bingcicle/bingcicle.github.io/src/md/ziggifying-kilo.md

 }
 ```

-In kilo's save functionality alone, there is already a bunch of indirection with
+In the original kilo's save functionality alone, there already exists a bunch of indirection with
  a `writeerr` goto which is referenced a total of 3 times to handle the same error,
 and the failure case where an error message is written to the status message is also handled
 in the same function.